pheymann/paulheymann-website/_posts/2020-05-28-on-reading-comprehension-original-thoughts.md

 For the scope of this text, it describes the ability to recreate an idea or concept from scratch, together with all its reasoning.
 It is also the knowledge about an idea’s limitations and assumptions.

 ### Recall
-This reading approach has to support moving information into the long-term memory through time-spaced repetition.
-But since there are no guarantees that all information stay in memory a compressed version of the book’s content is needed, which allows easy and fast access.
+This reading approach has to support moving information into long-term memory through time-spaced repetition.
+But since there are no guarantees that all information stays in memory, a compressed version of the book’s content is needed to allow for fast and easy access.

 ### Original Thoughts
 Having original thoughts isn’t meant to be an absolute statement.
 It is relativistic and personal.
 Great books can inspire new ideas on the reader’s side and let him have an original thought.
 They create new connections and extend his understanding.
 They also offer that satisfactory feeling of having discovered something new.
 But in the end a reader’s original thought probably isn’t novel at all.
 Someone, somewhere most likely has thought it already, maybe he even went so far and wrote it down.